centralnicgroup-opensource/rtldev-middleware-whmcs/registrars/ispapi/additionalfields/README.md

 If the parameter value is a valid key of this array, it gets replaced by the respective value.
 Indirect use via Ispapi-Options is preferred, direct use makes sense to map older values for backward compatibility.

-> This config property is for internal use only and is no longer thought to be used as configuration setting.
+> This config property has been removed in favour of `Options` setting.

 #### Ispapi-Eval [REMOVED by v2.0.0]